TaichiKogure/RPi-Development/.junie/guidelines.md

 # Raspberry Pi 5 and Pico 2W Standalone Environmental Data Measurement System

 ## Project Overview
-This project implements a standalone environmental data measurement system using a Raspberry Pi 5 (P1) as the central hub and two Raspberry Pi Pico 2W devices (P2, P3) as sensor nodes.
+- This project implements a standalone environmental data measurement system using a Raspberry Pi 5 (P1) as the central hub and two Raspberry Pi Pico 2W devices (P2, P3) as sensor nodes.
 The system collects environmental data such as temperature, humidity, atmospheric pressure, gas parameters, and CO2 concentration, then visualizes and stores this data for analysis.
+- Operation Directory is G:\RPi-Development\RaspPi5_APconnection
 ## System Components
 1. **Raspberry Pi 5 (P1)** - Central hub that:
    - Acts as a WiFi access point for P2 and P3